SumianVoice/TransVoice-Wiki/wiki/pages/other-resources/glossary.md

 </summary>
 ### Glottal Behaviour
 - covers all behaviours to do with phonation / sound production
-- vocal weight, pitch, closure, FVF, subglottal pressure, onsets, and microbehaviours are all under this umbrella
+- vocal weight, pitch, closure, FVF, subglottal pressure, onsets, and even some microbehaviours are all under this umbrella
 - a catch all term for how the voice is produced and how 'cleanly' it is produced
-- has a lot to do with [clarity](/wiki/pages/clarity) and tone purity / [HNR](#harmonic-to-noise-ratio-hnr)
+- has a lot to do with [clarity](/wiki/pages/clarity) and tone purity or [HNR](#harmonic-to-noise-ratio-hnr)

 ### [Vocal Weight](/wiki/pages/vocal-weight)
 - how 'heavy' the voice sounds
 - doesn't take into account volume, pressed phonation, breathiness
+- Vocal Fold Vibratory Mass is likely the underlying cause of the sound

+### Vocal Fold Vibratory Mass (VFVM)
+- how much of the vocal folds are actually vibrating during phonation
+- when more vibratory mass is involved, we get more surface area creating sound waves, and likely this will increase closed quotient

 ### Volume
 - the loudness of a voice